-- (a) if in its opinion the disclosure is trivial, vexatious, misconceived or lacking in substance; or - (b) if the subject matter of the disclosure has already been adequately dealt with by the Ombudsman or a public body, statutory authority, Commonwealth statutory authority, commission, court or tribunal; or - (c) if the person making the disclosure has commenced proceedings in a commission, court or tribunal in relation to the same matter, and that commission, court or tribunal has power to order remedies similar to those available under this Act; or

-- (d) if the person making the disclosure had knowledge for more than 12 months of the disclosed matter before making the disclosure and failed to give a satisfactory explanation for the delay in making the disclosure; or - (e) if the disclosure relates solely to the personal interests of the person making the disclosure; or - (f) if the disclosure is based on false or misleading information; or - (g) if the matter which is the subject of the disclosure has already been determined and the additional disclosure does not provide significant or substantial new information.
+- (a) if in its opinion the disclosure is trivial, vexatious, misconceived or lacking in substance; or - (b) if the subject matter of the disclosure has already been adequately dealt with by the Ombudsman or a public body, statutory authority, Commonwealth statutory authority, commission, court or tribunal; or - (c) if the person making the disclosure has commenced proceedings in a commission, court or tribunal in relation to the same matter, and that commission, court or tribunal has power to order s.
+65 Part 7 - Investigation of public interest disclosures by public bodies remedies similar to those available under this Act; or (d) if the person making the disclosure had knowledge for more than 12 months of the disclosed matter before making the disclosure and failed to give a satisfactory explanation for the delay in making the disclosure; or (e) if the disclosure relates solely to the personal interests of the person making the disclosure; or (f) if the disclosure is based on false or misleading information; or (g) if the matter which is the subject of the disclosure has already been determined and the additional disclosure does not provide significant or substantial new information.